 Physical Development

-Your sweet baby is growing bigger and stronger every day.
+Your sweet baby grows bigger and stronger daily.

 A 4-month-old baby boy is, on average, 25.25 inches (63.9 cm) long, while the average length for a baby girl of the same age is 24.5 inches (62.1 cm).

-Don’t worry if your baby’s weight or length is not as the average.
+Don’t worry if your baby’s weight or length is not average.
 The most important thing is that your baby’s weight is healthy and that she grows at a healthy rate.

-Your baby’s vision is further improving, and his distance vision is better than before.
+Your baby’s vision is improving, and his distance vision is better.
 He will recognize yours and other familiar faces across the room.

 Motor skills

-At this age, most babies have enough strength to balance their head when sitting on your lap.
+At this age, most babies have enough strength to balance their heads when sitting on your lap.

 The 4-month-old baby is also likely to be able to support himself on his arms when lying on his tummy.
 Some can even push up so that they lean only on their hands.